Join other beer lovers on San Francisco's Pier 35 for Oktoberfest by the Bay. This annual Munich tradition features

-The two best places to stay in SF during Oktoberfest by the Bay are Union Square and in downtown SF.
-Both offer a variety of options from budget friendly two star hotels to high-end luxury suites.
+The two best places to stay in SF during Oktoberfest by the Bay are Union Square and downtown SF.
+Both offer a variety of options from budget friendly two-star hotels to high-end luxury suites.

 I also recommend checking out the discounts offered on TripAdvisor.com.
 At anytime, you will find a few ways to save on your stay.
 Click here to check out their current deals for this weekend.

-This month is San Francisco is full of fun, colorful events.
+This month in San Francisco is full of fun, colorful events.
 Here are just a few others I think you will enjoy checking out.

 A Taste of Greece: Enjoy Greek food, wine, and music at this year's A Taste of Greece.
 This annual event is at the Annunciation Cathedral in SF's Mission District.
 Stop by Friday, Saturday, or Sunday.